Why Waterloo Region Makes the Perfect Day Trip From Toronto

 Devastated by a fire in 2013 that reduced the main building to charred timbers, the owners rebuilt and the market continues to go strong.

-2. The Covered Bridge of West Montrose
+The West Montrose Covered Bridge

 Just 20 minutes outside the City of Waterloo, the covered bridge of West Montrose (also called the Kissing Bridge) is one of the most iconic landmarks in Waterloo Region and a popular destination for wedding photos.